Are Charter Flights Safe?

 In fact, safety is one of the primary reasons that clients choose chartered flights for personal and business travel.
-Not only can you fly on your own schedule from over 5,000 convenient airports in the U.S. alone, you can enjoy the peace of mind that comes with knowing that charter airline pilots are regulated by the FAA and have qualifications that are very similar to commercial airline pilots.
+Not only can you fly on your own schedule from over 5,000 convenient airports in the U.S. alone, but you can also enjoy the peace of mind that comes with knowing that charter airline pilots are regulated by the FAA and have qualifications that are very similar to commercial airline pilots.

 The FAA regulates and controls the operation of all aviation in the United States – commercial, private and chartered – and they have a lengthy investigation and certification process.
-In the case of private charter aircraft, the regulations are found in FAR Part 135 which is often more stringent than Part 119, the section that governs large commercial aircraft.
+In the case of private charter aircraft, the regulations are found in FAR Part 135, which is often more stringent than Part 119, the section that governs large commercial aircraft.

 The FAA also imposes strict requirements for pilots of private charter aircraft.
 They have to be U.S. citizens, have a spotless background check, be medically certified by an FAA examiner, and meet minimum training and flight-hour requirements.
 Pilots of chartered flights must meet many of the same requirements as pilots of commercial airlines.
 They even need an Airport Transport License, which requires more hours of flying time than a commercial certificate/ pilot’s license (at least 1,500 hours).
 It takes a non-military pilot an average of four to six years of regular flying and testing before they are qualified to carry passengers.

 Meeting safety standards is one thing, but it is another to go above and beyond.
 When you fly private, you should be able to trust in a company that exceeds safety standards and puts your peace of mind before all else.
 Private jet charter companies, like Charter Flight Group, maintain strict policies and procedures to ensure the safety of their passengers.